metio/terraform-provider-k8s/docs/resources/kustomize_toolkit_fluxcd_io_kustomization_v1beta2.md

 <a id="nestedatt--spec--kube_config"></a>
 ### Nested Schema for `spec.kube_config`

-Optional:
+Required:

 - `secret_ref` (Attributes) SecretRef holds the name of a secret that contains a key with the kubeconfig file as the value.
 If no key is set, the key will default to 'value'.
-The secret must be in the same namespace as the Kustomization.
 It is recommended that the kubeconfig is self-contained, and the secret is regularly updated if credentials such as a cloud-access-token expire.
-Cloud specific 'cmd-path' auth helpers will not function without adding binaries and credentials to the Pod that is responsible for reconciling the Kustomization. (see [below for nested schema](#nestedatt--spec--kube_config--secret_ref))
+Cloud specific 'cmd-path' auth helpers will not function without adding binaries and credentials to the Pod that is responsible for reconciling Kubernetes resources. (see [below for nested schema](#nestedatt--spec--kube_config--secret_ref))

 <a id="nestedatt--spec--kube_config--secret_ref"></a>
 ### Nested Schema for `spec.kube_config.secret_ref`